 - Decoupled XY and Z scanners, 0.5A Noise Floor

 The high bandwidth Z- actuator enables imaging of smooth or rough surfaces without tip or sample damage.
 The low-coherence optical source prevents optical interference creating false waviness in an image.
 The decoupled Z scanner prevents artificial bow in the image.
 Therefore accurate roughness values for a variety of samples can be measured.
-Extrememly low roughness samples can be measured easily with the XE-series AFMs.
+Extrememly low roughness samples can be measured easily with the Park AFMs.